jadonk/make-things-book/README.md

 throughout.
 A message about how mastering this information can help overcome those barriers should be repeated.
 Control, as used in the title, is about accesibility, accountability, empowerment, ownership, and more.

+One of the most empowering concepts to share is that you need not individual control over technology in your life alone.
+There are various communities of people who, given the right abstractions and communication, will help you solve all sorts of aspects of your challenges.
+The goal of this book has to be to create a community of life-long learners looking to bring people into the world of defining the future of technology.

 ## Audience
 Using the phrase "kid steps" is intentional to imply this is for children, but this is also intended for anyone looking for a step-by-step guide to what concepts to master to control technology in their lives.